August 8, 2025: “The White Tomato” is out today! Devin’s fourth album is streaming worldwide. Click here to listen or buy on Bandcamp.

 His debut solo album, It’s Never the Way You Imagine It, was released in 2011, featuring the singles Alien Nation, Tape, and Winnipeg Beach.

-Tait plays drums in the band Invisible Material, and is the musical director and one of the vocalists for Boynanarama, the premiere musical celebration of British girl group, Bananarama.
+Tait played drums in the band Invisible Material, and was the musical director and one of the vocalists for Boynanarama, the premiere musical celebration of British girl group, Bananarama.

 He was a founding member of the queer punk band Shitting Glitter, from 2001-2010.

-Unless otherwise credited, all photos by Luther Orrick/Double Agent Photo c 2018-2020 Devin Tait/Decadrisco Records
+Top photo by Von Edwards.
+Unless otherwise credited, all other photos by Luther Orrick/Double Agent Photo c 2018-2025 Devin Tait/Decadrisco Records